TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 But if they DO go bad, or sell out...
 I know I could pull out all my code and it'll work somewhere else (with a little bit of tweaking).

-And it's all simple enough that I could probably rebuild it from scratch!
+And it's all simple enough that I could probably rebuild it from scratch.
 I didn't have to spend weeks learning a whole new messy pile of systems (like most other providers).
 I built the whole thing in 3 days.
-If I started again now, I could probably do it in 1.
+Not because I'm smart, but because I stayed simple.

-So... for me, it's a no-brainer to pay for val town.
-It lets me stay slippier than ever.
+So... for me, it's a no-brainer to pay for val town right now.
+It helps me stay slippy.

 ## Are val town paying you to say this?